Helping you protect what you value most.

 - Contact the fraud departments at each of the three major credit bureaus.

 - Close any accounts that have been tampered with, or opened fraudulently.
-While our professionals will assist you with your Sterling National Bank accounts, you should also contact, in writing, the security or fraud department of institutions at which you maintain credit or bank accounts.
+While our professionals will assist you with your Webster Bank accounts, you should also contact, in writing, the security or fraud department of institutions at which you maintain credit or bank accounts.

 - Equifax – 1-800-525-6285